facebook/react-native/docs/EmbeddedApp.md

 In root directory, we need to start React Native development server.

 ```
-$ ./Pods/React/packager/packager.sh --root ./ReactComponents
+(JS_DIR=`pwd`/ReactComponent; cd Pods/React; npm run start -- --root $JS_DIR)
 ```

-`--root` indicates the root of your React Native apps.
-Here we just have one **index.ios.js**.
-React Native development server will use packager to create a **index.ios.bundle**.
-Which can be access via `http://localhost:8081/index.ios.bundle`.
+This command will start up a React Native development server within our CocoaPods dependency to build our bundled script.
+The `--root` option indicates the root of your React Native apps – this will be our `ReactComponents` directory containing the single `index.ios.js` file.
+This running server will package up the `index.ios.bundle` file accessible via `http://localhost:8081/index.ios.bundle`.

 ## Compile And Run